jbeluch/xbmcswift2/docs/patterns.rst

 cannot return plugin.finish().
 This is due to a current limitation in the cache which doesn't keep track of side effects such as a call to plugin.finish.
-If you need to call plugin.finish() because you are passing non-default arguments, then see the next example which uses plugin.cache().
+If you need to call plugin.finish() because you are passing non-default arguments, then see the next example which uses plugin.cached().

 .. sourcecode:: python